Waxing Crescent · 22%

 the brand

-Choose a hollow, then press and hold the brand.
-When the heat is full, the bone cracks.
+Choose a hollow, then press and hold the brand — the glow is your heat.
+Keep holding until the bone splits of its own accord.